Vthehusky/Autonomous-AI-Racecar/README.md

 - Enhancing Obstacle Detection: Implementing real-time obstacle and object detection using DepthAI's Object Tracker with KCF, Kalman filter, and Hungarian algorithm.

+### Notes: ###
+Cloning on another device (e.g., NVIDIA Orin):

+- When cloning the repository on another device, navigate to the catkin_ws directory and install any necessary dependencies: cd Autonomous-AI-Racecar/catkin_ws rosdep install --from-paths src --ignore-src -r -y

+- Then build the workspace:
+    catkin_make